c-dilks/git-tutorial/README.md

   - the default is only okay if that's your only key (unlikely), so choose another name; be sure to use the same suggested location, however (`.ssh` within your home directory)
-  - I typically use a file name that includes the server name "GitHubAuthentication"
+  - I typically use a file name that includes the server name, such as "GitHubAuthentication"
 - Enter a passphrase; you should probably do this (blank means no passphrase, which means your private key is unencrypted, which means if someone steals it, they can just use it)